 Meth, cocaine and heroin seized in Somerset drug raid, authorities say

 Jun.
-24—SOMERSET — A Somerset man was jailed after drug agents raided a home, seizing drugs and a stolen hand gun, authorities said.
+25—SOMERSET, Pa. — A Somerset man was jailed after drug agents raided a home, seizing drugs and a stolen handgun, authorities said.

 According to a complaint affidavit, investigators raided a Somerset Township residence on Tuesday, seizing suspected cocaine, methamphetamine and packages of heroin sealed in containers.